asift91/Manual_Migration/option1.md

             mkdir -p /moodle/config/php
             mkdir -p /moodle/config/nginx
             ```
-        -   Copying the php and webserver config files to configuration folder.
+        -   Copying the php and webserver config files to configuration directory.
             ```
             cp /etc/nginx/sites-enabled/* /moodle/config/nginx
             cp /etc/php/$_PHPVER/fpm/pool.d/www.conf /moodle/config/php
             ```

--   **Virtual Machine Scaleset**
+-   **Virtual Machine Scale Set**
     -   VMSS instances are assigned with Private IP and can be accessible only with the controller virtual machine which is associated with in the same Virtual Network.
     -   For connecting the VMSS instance with private IP, need to have gateway enabled.
     -   [Deploy Virtual Network Gateway](https://github.com/asift91/Manual_Migration/blob/master/vpngateway.md) to set the gateway access to VMSS instances.
-    -   Before accessing Virtual Machine Scaleset, please make sure that VMSS is password enabled.
+    -   Before accessing Virtual Machine Scale Set, please make sure that VMSS is password enabled.
-    -   *Get Virtual Machine Scaleset Private IP:*
+    -   *Get Virtual Machine Scale Set Private IP:*
-        -   To get the Virtual Machine Scaleset instances private IP follow the below steps.
+        -   To get the Virtual Machine Scale Set instances private IP follow the below steps.
         -   Login to [Azure](portal.azure.com) and go to the created Resource Group.
-        -   Find and navigate to the Virtual Machine Scaleset resource.
+        -   Find and navigate to the Virtual Machine Scale Set resource.
         -   In the left panel, select the Instances.
         -   Navigate to the running instance and find the Private IP associated to it in the Overview section.

-    -   To login into Virtual Machine Scaleset, first login to Controller Virtual Machine and run the set of commands.
+    -   To login into Virtual Machine Scale Set, first login to Controller Virtual Machine and run the set of commands.
         ```
         sudo -s
         sudo ssh azureadmin@172.31.X.X

-        # 172.31.X.X is the Virtual Machine Scaleset Instance private IP.
+        # 172.31.X.X is the Virtual Machine Scale Set Instance private IP.
         ```
-    -   Login to Scaleset VM instance and execute the following sequence of steps.
+    -   Login to Scale Set VM instance and execute the following sequence of steps.

     -   A backup directory is extracted as storage/ at /home/azureadmin.
         -   This storage directory contains moodle, moodledata and configuration directory along with database backup file.
 These will be copied to desired locations.